jeton-th/battleship/README.md

 This is a Battleship game in JavaScript.
 The purpose of this project is to practice Javascript modules, ES6, webpack and testing with Jest.

 ## Game description
 The game is played by two players, one of them being the computer.
 Both players have a board with 10 rows and 10 columns.
-5 ships with different length are randomly placed in each board.
+5 ships with different lengths are randomly placed in each board.
 The game is played by hitting the opposite ships in order to sink them.

 Ships & their size :
 * Carrier   ~   5